evansbenj/SulaRAD/3_subsetting_the_data_and_genotyping.md

 ```

 I did this and still there were not many segregating sites for the PCA.
 I think the program SNPRelate requires data for all individuals.
-My decision is to report a PCA of the entire dataset and also for only the Sulawesi macaques.
+My decision is to report a PCA of the entire dataset and maybe also for only the Sulawesi macaques.
 So now I need to subset only the Sulawesi macaques:

 ```java
 java -Xmx2g -jar /home/ben/GenomeAnalysisTK-3.6/GenomeAnalysisTK.jar -T SelectVariants -R /home/ben/2015_BIO720/rhesus_genome/macaque_masked_chromosomes_ym.fasta --exclude_sample_file nemestrina_individuals -o fastq/GenotypeVCFs_noBSQR_filtered_aDNA_only_Sulawesi_only.vcf.gz --variant fastq/GenotypeVCFs_noBSQR_filtered_aDNA_only.vcf.gz